-Switch Up Your Bird Feeding Habits
+Switch Up Your Bird Feeding Habits to See New Species

-Treat them to fruit and nuts.
 Want to see a feeding frenzy?
 Try offering dried fruit and nuts from time to time throughout the winter.
 Birds that don’t usually visit feeders will make exceptions for these yummy tidbits.
 Peanuts in the shell are favorites for blue jays (and can keep them away from other feeders), and waxwings and flickers love dried cranberries.